Telangana: By-poll results a challenge to KCR’s single-handed rule

 Freebies fail to deliver

-Much before the elections were even held, the TRS chief has announced to celebrate his party’s ‘victory’ as Vijaya gharjana.
+Much before the elections were even held, the TRS chief announced the celebration of his party’s ‘victory’ as Vijaya gharjana.
 It showed KCR was overconfident and underestimated the strengths of his rival.
 The TRS supremo thought a win in the by-election was a foregone conclusion.
 And, he had reasons to back his claim.

 KCR has launched the Dalit Bandhu scheme in the constituency in the run up to the elections with Rs 27,000 crore on offer to nearly 50, 000 Dalit voters.
 Rao thought that his party’s win will be hassle-free if the Dalits tilt the scales in his favour.